Beinsezii/ompl/README.md

  * In the TUI this is done by selecting them.
  * In the CLI you may append items after an equal `=`, ex `title=Song1,Song2` or `<genre>/<album>="Spicy/Meatball"`
    * Using Tagstrings directly (ie, without any items) is valid.
 This results in an empty filter, useful for laying out the TUI

-### Compiling
-Have Rust 2021 installed, clone repo and just run `cargo build`.
-`build_bin.sh` will build in binaries in release mode for linux/windows, moving the binaries to ./bin/

 ## F.A.Q.
 Question|Answer